noBorderCompany/whmcs_payment_module/readme.md

 ## Contact Information

-If you have any questions or need assistance, please contact us at [info@noBorder.tech](mailto:info@noBorder.tech).
+If you have any questions or need assistance, please contact us at [info@noBorder.company](mailto:info@noBorder.company).

 ---